Unipisa/OpenFL-XAI/Illustrative_Example.md

 print(rule_adopted)

 ```
-To take vision of the local interpretability of the model, we can adopt the method **get_rule_by_index** in correspondence of a specific test sample to ascertain which rule has been employed by the model to compute the output.
+To take vision of the local interpretability of the model, we can adopt the method **get_rule_by_index** in correspondence of a specific test sample to ascertain which rule has been adopted by the model to compute the output.
 The index passed must be incremented by 1 for implementation reasons.

 <p align="center">